 Generally, the places of on Srinagar – Leh Highway majorly goes like Srinagar – Sonamarg – Zozi La – Drass – Kargil – Mulbekh – Namika La – Fotu La – Lamayuru – Khaltsi – Sasapol – Nimmu – Leh and the approximate distances between these places is shown below briefly –

 - Lamayuru – Leh (125 KMs)

-Pro Tip: In order to get more idea about the routes and distances, please refer the DoW Maps for Srinagar – Leh Highway.
+Pro Tip: In order to get more idea about the routes and distances, please refer the Road Map of Srinagar to Leh Highway.

 Summarized View of Facilities or Amenities on Srinagar – Leh Highway